Are Dobermans Good With Kids?

 Doberman Puppies And Children

 The Doberman Pinscher Club of America warns that young children and Doberman puppies are not a good mix.
-If you have babies, toddlers or young school-age children some argue that it is not a good idea to get a young Doberman puppy.
-Doberman puppies are very high energy and have a habit of using their teeth.
-Young children maybe scared of nipping puppies while a puppy maybe frightened by loud, screaming, active children.
+If you have babies, toddlers or young school-age children, some argue that it is not a good idea to get a young Doberman puppy.
+Doberman puppies are very energetic and have a habit of using their teeth.
+Young children maybe scared of nipping puppies, while a puppy maybe frightened by loud, screaming, active children.

 This can create problems and cause adults to discipline puppies for being puppies.
-In turn it means a Doberman puppy can develop major behavior problems or grows up with no socialization, fearing kids and even adults.
+In turn, it means a Doberman puppy can develop major behavior problems or grow up with no socialization, fearing kids and even adults.

 Final Thoughts